russia has launched a full-scale war in Ukraine! Donate to the charity fund to support Ukraine and protect the world’s peace.

 social_media_distraction_numbers_according_to_a_study_by_techjury

-The most basic techniques to start with are skimming and scanning.
+The most basic technique to start with is skimming.

-• Skimming involves quickly running your eyes over the text to grasp the main ideas without getting into the finer details.
-Skimming is especially useful when you need to understand the general structure or argument of a text.
+It involves quickly running your eyes over the text to grasp the main ideas from the title, table of contents, and intro without getting into the finer details.
+Skimming is also useful when you need to understand the general structure or argument of a text.

-• Scanning is when you are searching for specific information or keywords within a text.
+You scan the text to search for specific information or keywords.
 By scanning, you avoid reading irrelevant sections and focus directly on the parts that matter.

 Chunking is a technique where you read groups of words together instead of reading each word individually.

-Start by practicing with small groups, such as two or three words at a time, and gradually increase the size of the chunks as you become more comfortable.
+Practice reading with small groups, such as two or three words at a time.
+Then, increase the size of the chunks as you become more comfortable.

 This method helps reduce the time spent moving your eyes from one word to another, which can significantly improve your reading speed.